reactjs/react.dev/beta/src/content/learn/updating-objects-in-state.md

 const [x, setX] = useState(0);
 ```

 So far you've been working with numbers, strings, and booleans.
-These kinds of JavaScript values are "immutable," meaning unchangeable or "read-only."
+These kinds of JavaScript values are "immutable", meaning unchangeable or "read-only".
 You can trigger a re-render to _replace_ a value:

 ```js
 setX(5);